TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

-Accessible View

-*   My AccountSign In Sign InNew Customer?
-Register Here
-    *   My Account
-    *   Track Order
-    *   JCPenney Credit Card
-    *   Store Ads
-    *   Rewards
-    *   My List
-    *   Gift RegistryTrack MyOrders

-SHOP DEPARTMENTS

-*   Same Day Pickup
-*   Store Ads
-*   Bonus Bucks
-*   Clearance
-*   Coupons

-Near YouFind a StoreBack DAY 3 OF COUPON CODE 3ACTNOW ENDS IN

-\*offer ends 6/21/18

-Days 0 0 0 0 hours 4 4 0 0 mins 5 5 2 1 secs SAVE UP TO 40% OFF ON SELECT DRESSESShop AllSAVE UP TO 40% OFF ON SELECT DRESSESShop All
+Loading..
+FINAL HOURS!
+COUPON CODE 3ACTNOW ENDS IN Days 0 0 0 0 hours 4 4 0 0 mins 5 5 3 3 secs SAVE UP TO 40% OFF ON SELECT DRESSESShop AllSAVE UP TO 40% OFF ON SELECT DRESSESShop All

 *   $27.99 sale